 How do you workout the functional stack of the Myers Briggs Type Indicator (MBTI) for each of the personality types?
-This means being able to work out the, dominate, auxiliary, tertiary and inferior functions of each individual type.
+This means being able to work out the dominant, auxiliary, tertiary and inferior functions of each individual type.

 Things to remember – Judging functions are Thinking and Feeling.
 Perceiving functions are Sensation and Intuition.

 Judging (J) and Perceiving (P) is always the last letter of the type, and they are always extroverted functions.
-J and P will indicate either a dominate or auxiliary function.
+J and P will indicate either a dominant or auxiliary function.

 Example 1 – INTP

-The first letter is (I) introversion, this is the first part of the dominate function.
+The first letter is (I) introversion, this is the first part of the dominant function.
 The last letter is (P) Perceiver, this is an extroverted function.
-Because we already know the dominate function is introverted, we know extroverted intuition or extroverted thinking can’t be the dominate function.
-So we bypass the P function of Intuition (N) and move onto (Introverted Thinking (Ti)) is the dominate function, Extroverted Intuition (Ne) is the auxiliary function.
+Because we already know the dominant function is introverted, we know extroverted intuition or extroverted thinking can’t be the dominant function.
+So we bypass the P function of Intuition (N) and move onto (Introverted Thinking (Ti)) is the dominant function, Extroverted Intuition (Ne) is the auxiliary function.
 Finding the tertiary and inferior functions is easy because they are just on the opposite of the first two.
 So the completed functional stack for the INTP is.

 - Auxiliary – Extroverted Intuition (Ne)